Xceptance/xlt-documentation/themes/docsy/userguide/content/en/docs/Deployment/_index.md

 We recommend using [Netlify](https://www.netlify.com/) as a particularly simple way to serve your site from your Git provider (GitHub, GitLab, or BitBucket), with [continuous deployment](https://www.netlify.com/docs/continuous-deployment/), previews of the generated site when you or your users create pull requests against the doc repo, and more.
 Netlify is free to use for Open Source projects, with premium tiers if you require greater support.

+Before deploying with Netlify, make sure that you've pushed your site source to your chosen GitHub (or other provider) repo, following any setup instructions in [Using the theme](/docs/getting-started/#using-the-theme).

-Follow the instructions in [Host on Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) to set up a Netlify account (if you don't have one already) and authorize access to your GitHub or other Git provider account.
+Then follow the instructions in [Host on Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) to set up a Netlify account (if you don't have one already) and authorize access to your GitHub or other Git provider account.
 Once you're logged in:

 1. Click **New site from Git**.
 1. Click your chosen Git provider, then choose your site repo from your list of repos.